capaj/socket.io-rpc/readme.md

 * for AngularJS
 * for node

-All libraries are written in commonJS module style, so you need to use SystemJS loader to be able to use them in the browser.
-Angular.js lib contains special rpc-controller directive, which when compiled asynchronously loads server channel and instantiates classic angular controller when this channel is ready.

 #Simple example
 Folder with example can be run after installing all dependencies like this in the simple-example folder: